-Phishing has been around for more than 20 years and used to be very easy to spot.
+Email phishing attacks have been around for more than 20 years and used to be very easy to spot.
 But as phishing attacks become more and more sophisticated, people increasingly fall for phishing attacks.
 Criminals use phishing emails to gain access to your online accounts, which could enable them to steal your money or install malware on your computer.
 Prominent attacks like the WannaCry ransomeware attack oftentimes start with a phishing attack, usually via email.

-Why are email accounts targeted with phishing?
+Why are email accounts targeted with phishing emails?